Top 10 Fears of Older Adults in 2026

 More Fearful Today?

-So, it's understandable for people to be more anxious than they were before the pandemic.
-Indeed, our research found that about 44 percent of people said they were more anxious today than a year ago.
+So, it’s understandable for people to be more anxious than they were before the pandemic.
+Indeed, our research found that about 44 percent of people said they were more anxious than in previous years.
 Notably, though, people over 65 were the least likely to be more anxious (31 percent), followed by those between 55 and 64 (38 percent).

 Seniors' Biggest Worries